Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_adc.md

 }
 ```

-will make the `analog_data` object write conversion data into the `arr` array, while checking channels 1,2 and 3 twice during a single scan, and channels 4 and 5 once.
+will make the `analog_data` object write conversion data into the `arr` array while checking channels 1,2 and 3 twice during a single scan, and channels 4 and 5 once.

 * void **start ()**